 The RegTech Solution for Handling Children’s Data

-TrustElevate solves verified parental consent and age-checking challenges for businesses that serve children and young people
+TrustElevate solves verified parental consent and age-checking challenges by working with parents, youth organisations, schools and businesses to make the Internet a better place for children and young people.

 Be notified of the launch by entering your email

-TrustElevate is the first company globally to provide a robust and secure solution for the twin challenges of age-checking children and the acquisition of verified parental consent.
-We are working to enable companies comply with regulatory requirements, and to make the Internet a safer environment for children, facilitating a more robust digital eco-system and economy.
+TrustElevate is the first company globally to provide a robust and secure solution for the twin challenges of age-checking children online and the acquisition of verified parental consent.
+We are working to empower parents and schools to better protect children online and enable companies to comply with the regulatory requirements regarding the processing of children’s data.
+In taking this dualistic approach, we are best equipped to make the Internet a safer environment for children and to facilitate a more robust digital eco-system and economy.

 Our app makes it possible to verify a parent-child relationship, age-check children and obtain parental consent by conducting privacy-preserving checks against authoritative data sources.